• Home

 Share

-Veteran Ghanaian rapper Okyeame Kwame has raised concerns about the future of Hiplife, warning that the genre could gradually disappear if younger artistes fail to identify with it.
+Veteran Ghanaian rapper Okyeame Kwame has expressed concern about the future of Hiplife, warning that the genre could gradually fade out if younger artistes do not identify with it.

 Contents